 Stevie Ray Vaughan Albums Ranked Worst to Best

 When considering the studio discography of Stevie Ray Vaughan, one is first struck by how tragically brief it is.
-After all, the legendary Texas bluesman sadly lost his life in a freak helicopter crash at the age of just 35 – barely seven years after his debut solo album was released.
+After all, the legendary Texas bluesman lost his life in a freak helicopter crash at the age of just 35 – barely seven years after his debut solo album was released.

 Even so, Stevie Ray accomplished something most people couldn’t dream of achieving in long lifetimes, as he almost single-handedly re-envisioned and reinvigorated the blues for the '80s.
 Widespread fame didn't arrive overnight, however, but rather was earned over a dozen years spent in countless anonymous clubs.